YibinWu/Works-Show/README.md

 ## 3. Express UAV

-The drone was designed for express delivery which could automatically takeoff and fly to the destination by GNSS/INS integrated positioning with obstacle avoidance by ultrasonic sensors, and then land on the pad by detecting the previously placed marker through an onboard camera.
+The drone was designed for express delivery which could automatically takeoff and fly to the destination by GNSS/INS integrated positioning with collision avoidance by ultrasonic sensors, and then land on the pad by detecting the previously placed marker using an onboard camera.
 The video shows the key technologies.

 <img src="https://github.com/Sanduo007/Works-Show/blob/master/img/ExpressUAV.png" width = 30% height = 30% div align=center />